 He was correct – the before and after views of my face are amazing.
 It made a world of difference in on my cheeks and nose.

-How long was recovery?
-Nine days for the bruising to heal the first time.
-Once the bruises were gone, I could see the capillaries were gone, too.
+It took nine days for the bruising to heal the first time.
+Once the bruises were gone, I could see the broken capillaries were gone, too.
 No direct sun for at least a week, and you might feel silly walking around the world with purple spots on your face, like suction marks.
 But there was nothing else to the recovery after the first treatment.

 The second treatment went deeper, because the capillaries were deeper.
 Therefore, instead of several surface purple spots, I had only a few spots – but my face was swollen for a few days where the Vbeam zapped me.

-How long did it last?
-The treatments lasted maybe ten minutes after I thoroughly washed my face and had my blood pressure checked.
+The treatments lasted maybe ten minutes.
 I counted 40 zaps on my right side, 42 on my left (including the sides of my nose) and 10 on my chin during the second round.
 (I didn’t think to count them on the first round.)

 That red spot, and several others, are now gone.